JÚCAR CASE STUDY

 Júcar

-The Jucar River, which drains into the Mediterranean Sea just south of Valencia is a major river basin in Spain (22,260 km2).
-It is located in a semi-arid climate characterized by winter rains and dry hot summers and is prone to winter flooding and intense summer drought.
+The Jucar River, which drains into the Mediterranean Sea just south of Valencia (Valencian region), is a major river basin in Spain (22,260 km2).
+It is located in a semi-arid climate characterized by autumn rains and dry hot summers, being prone to both hydrometeorological extremes: flooding and drought.
 More than 50% of the basin is composed of arable land, and the agricultural sector accounts for about 80% of the total basin-wide water use.
-The low water availability, especially in the summer months, in combination with high agricultural and urban water demand make the Jucar basin subject to water scarcity.
-The Jucar River Basin Authority manages the scarce water resources to ensure allocation among the different sectoral users.
-However, the Mediterranean region is a global climate hotspot and will likely experience ongoing future drying.
-Meaningful and actionable advice to further develop existing River Basin Hydrological and Drought Management Plans in the context of increasing drought and decreasing water availability is needed.
+Its typical Mediterranean regime implies a distinct reduction of hydrological runoff during the summer months, which are precisely the ones in which water demands are higher.
+Furthermore, water uses in the Jucar equal its annual average surface resources, which combined to multi-annual droughts make the Jucar basin subject to water scarcity.
+In response, water resources planning and management in the Jucar, performed by the Jucar River Basin Authority, requires distinct efforts and careful and clear procedures, materialized in Water Resources Management Plans, Drought Management Plans and Flood Emergency Plans.
+On top of this, the Mediterranean region is a global climate hotspot and will likely experience ongoing future drying, requiring one step forward in planning and management actions and most likely involving the adoption of adaptation measures.
+Meaningful and actionable advice to further plan develop them in the context of increasing drought and decreasing water availability, although subject to uncertainties in how they will evolve in the future, is needed.

 Keep In Touch